 In the Administration module the Account_NewEdit page adds a time zone selector to set the time zone of the user.
 By default, the MyAccount page does not have this selector.
 It is the administrator’s task to correctly set the time zone.
 You can add it yourself if you want your end-users to be able to set their time zone.

-Studio Pro adds a setting to the project Settings dialog.
+Studio Pro adds a setting to the App Settings dialog box.
 On the ‘Model’ tab you can specify a default time zone.
 This time zone is used for new users, but it is also applied to all users that do not have a time zone yet when starting your application.

-To make use of the new date/time handling you have to take some action after converting your existing project.
-Those actions depend on the type of the project: single time zone or multiple time zone.
-In a single time zone project all users are in the time zone or they are at least willing to use the same time zone.
-The time zone of the server is not important, so a project is still single time zone if all users are in the Netherlands but the server is in England.
-Multiple time zone projects have users in different time zones.
+To make use of the new date/time handling you have to take some action after converting your existing app.
+Those actions depend on the type of the app: single time zone or multiple time zone.
+In a single time zone app all users are in the time zone or they are at least willing to use the same time zone.
+The time zone of the server is not important, so an app is still single time zone if all users are in the Netherlands but the server is in England.
+Multiple time zone apps have users in different time zones.
 Let us see what you need to do in each case.

-In summary, in a single time zone project all you have to do is to set the default time zone in Studio Pro and you are done.
+In summary, in a single time zone app all you have to do is to set the default time zone in Studio Pro and you are done.

-There are several things you can do in a multiple time zone project:
+There are several things you can do in a multiple time zone app:

 - Nothing.
 If you do nothing server operations will use the user’s current UTC offset and this is a reasonable approximation of actually setting the time zone.
 Only DST will not be handled properly.